Relkion/Obsidian_Fragments/habit_tracker/README.md

 Scripts:
 - [pseudometa hack](https://discord.com/channels/686053708261228577/744933215063638183/1006683032293490760) : the emoji from tasks is from here.
-- [pyrochlore/obsidian-tracker · GitHub](https://github.com/pyrochlore/obsidian-tracker/blob/master/examples/TestCalendar.md) : the habit tracker script is
+- [Habit Tracker](https://github.com/adamhl8/dataviewjs-habit-tracker) : the habit tracker script

 ### For Aethetics